Application to the NDEB Equivalency Process

 The following documents are designed to help you create your online profile:

 After creating an online profile, you must submit a series of required documents.
 The Required Documents and the Confirmation of Degree Completion form will be available on the dashboard of your online profile.

 All required documents are subject to the NDEB’s credential verification process.
 This process starts when all the required documents are received.

 As documents are moved through the credential verification process, the status of each document is updated in your online profile.
 When all of the required documents are accepted, you will receive an email indicating that your application has been approved, and you will be eligible to register for the Assessment of Fundamental Knowledge (AFK).

 You can view the status of your documents by logging on to your online profile.

 When a document does not meet the requirements for credential verification you will receive notification by email.
 The email will outline what you need to do to complete the application.

-When documents are submitted incorrectly, credential verification can take an additional 12 weeks from the time the correct documentation is received.
-Review the Guidelines for Required Documents carefully to ensure your documents meet the necessary criteria.
+When documents are submitted incorrectly, it delays the credential verification.
+Review the Required Documents carefully to ensure your documents meet the necessary criteria.

 The NDEB’s credential verification process and document requirements are established using best practice and research into documents issued internationally.
 The NDEB monitors the circumstances in all countries to maintain reasonable documentation standards.